Physical Data Backups in the Cloud Era: Why Businesses Need Both

 Reliability:

 First, it’s essential to understand how the “Cloud” operates.
 Cloud storage services utilize physical hard drives and SSDs to store data, either in local data centers or offshore facilities.
 While these services typically employ redundancy and protection measures, their reliability is heavily contingent on your internet connection speed and reliability.
 Consequently, automatic cloud backups may sometimes be incomplete or infrequent, leaving businesses vulnerable to significant data loss.
 For some businesses, losing a week’s worth of data can be a major setback.
 Local backups offer a secondary layer of protection against data loss for instances when cloud backups are not up to date for any reason.
+All backups should be reviewed by proactive monitoring and regular backup recovery testing.

 Speed: